Get an in-depth look at the unique responsibilities of this role.

 Over the last several years, Canada has attracted record numbers of immigrants.
 The federal government plans to continue this trend well into the future.

-- Nearly 13 million immigrants living in Canada by 2036 (Stats Canada)
+We are expecting nearly 13 million immigrants living in Canada by 2036 (Stats Canada).

 Immigration lawyers and consultants need trained Immigration Case Managers to serve a rapidly growing number of clients.

 Successful graduates of our Immigration Case Manager program are fully qualified to work at:

 - Immigration consulting businesses

 The Immigration Case Manager program prepares students to assist immigration lawyers and consultants.
 In this program you will learn:

 - Types of Temporary Resident status, documents and application processes